The Business Continuity Gap

 Further Fingerprinting takes place to discover what existing virtual or physical clustering and disaster recovery infrastructure has been deployed.
+Protection technology from VMware, Microsoft, Veeam, and of course Neverfail is automatically recognized in this process.
 Server interdependencies are analyzed through network traffic analysis.

 Another important design decision was to minimize impact of Architect’s activities on the environments it profiles.
 Discovery has been implemented as an agentless activity in order to minimize management overhead.
 Furthermore, discovery activity is throttled to minimize impact on the network.

 There are three distinct phases that yield increasing amounts of information: initial Discovery; followed by Fingerprinting; and then Blueprinting (see figure 2 above):